VISITING KRKA NATIONAL PARK CROATIA

-While we were staying in Split we took a few day trips (read my post on Trogir and Sibenik) and one of those was to KrKa National Park.
+While we were staying in Split we took a few day trips and one of those was to KrKa National Park Croatia.

 I had wanted to go to Plitvice Lakes National Park (recognised by UNESCO as a World Heritage Site) but it wasn’t possible logistically for us but I have heard they are also pretty spectacular.
 If you are interested in visiting Plitvice check out this excellent Guide to Plitvice!